G-Research/siembol/docs/services/siembol_alerting_services.md

     - `case_insensitive` - Use case-insensitive string compare
     - `starts_with`- The field value starts with the pattern
     - `ends_with` - The field value ends with the pattern
+- `NUMERIC_COMPARE` - A matcher compares field numeric value with the expression using various comparing types
+    - `compare_type` - The type of comparing numbers, either `equal`, `lesser_equal`, `lesser`, `greater` or `greater_equal`
+    - `expression` - A field numeric value will be compared with the expression.
+The expression can be a numeric constant or a string that contains a variable.
 - `COMPOSITE_AND` - Used to combine matchers from the list `matchers` with AND logic operation
 - `COMPOSITE_OR` - Used to combine matchers from the list `matchers` with OR logic operation